AyaLyousfi/xFx/Protocol/README.md

 ## Get Shareable Files
 If the client wants to get list of files shareable by server, then the header will be as following:
 - **shareable[one space]files[Line Feed]**
-When the server receives this header, it looks for the list of shareable files.
+When the server receives this header, it searches for the list of shareable files.
 - If there are no files shared files, then the server shall reply with the follwing header:
   - **NO[one space]SHAREABLE[one space]FILES[Line Feed]**
+- If it exists, then the server shall return a list of these file names through the Socket API.
+Afterward, the client shall parse the received list from the server.
+  **this can be chabged to**
-- If there is at least one shareble file, then the server shall reply a header as the following:
+-  If there are shareable files, then the server shall reply with a header as following:
-  -**SHAREABLE[one space]FILES:[Line Feed]**
+  -**SHAREABLE[one space]FILES[one space][Line Feed][list]**
+  - Then, the client shall parse the received list from the server.

 ## Resume The Downloading
 If the client wants to resume the downloading of a file where it stops, in case there was a network connectivity issue, then the header will be as following:
+-**resume[one space]download[one space][file name][one space][downloded bytes][Line Feed]**

+Upon receiving this header, then the server searches for the file specified file.
+- If the file is not found, then the server shall reply with the following header:
+   -**NOT[one space]FOUND[Line Feed]**
+- If the file is found, then the server shall reply with a header as provided below:
+   -**RESUME[one space]DOWNLOAD[one space][file size][Line Feed]**
+  - followed by the remaning bytes needed to download the whole file.
+  -